 Why you will never resonate with any dream dictionary on all levels

 After years of searching for the best dream dictionary, I realized that finding a dream dictionary that resonates with me on all levels is not possible.
 Why?
-Well, for the simple fact that symbols are uniquely individual.
+Well, for the simple fact that symbols are inherently personal.

 For example, the colour red may mean passion for one person and anger for another.
 One symbol can have various meanings depending on the person dreaming of it, their frames of reference, and the context in which the colour red comes up.